RyanAlameddine/WireForm/README.md

 # WireForm

 WireForm is a .NET Standard 2.0 library created to simulate logic gates and other digital circuitry through a simple graphical interface.
-Currently, the library has an implementation in Windows Forms (.NET Framework).
+Currently, the library has an implementation provided in Windows Forms (.NET Framework).
+An online Blazor implementation is also being worked on as a subset of SharpVM.

 #### Please refer to the [Project Board](https://github.com/RyanAlameddine/WireForm/projects/1) for information on the current progress of the WireForm.